Updated on 2025-08-26 GMT+08:00

 Add inbound security group rules to allow traffic from ports 80, 443, 9000, and 9001 to access the application.

-- In the navigation pane on the left, choose Cloud Servers.
-Locate the server and click its name.
+2. In the navigation pane on the left, choose Cloud Servers and click the target server name to view its details.

 The following figure only displays common rules.
 You can add more rules as needed.